 - Southside Elementary School 11 am- 1 pm PST

-Additionally, the Pack River Store is making free sack lunches each day for porch pickup at the store.
-Pickup at other locations available on set days; see more on Pack River Store Facebook.
+- Pack River Store has free sack lunches for porch pickup at the store and also other locations on set days; see more on Pack River Store Facebook.

-Other businesses and service groups are offering free food and meals.
-Go to Sandpoint Community Resource Center for schedule.
+- Other businesses and service groups are offering free food and meals.
+Go to Sandpoint Community Resource Center for most current info and schedules.

 Announcements from agencies, groups and businesses.
 Click links to read details.

 Secretary of State: Voting for May 19 primary by mail only 4/13/2020

 Due to efforts to reduce spread of the coronavirus, the Idaho Secretary of State has ruled Idaho's May 19 primary election will be conducted by mail only, utilizing the absentee voting process.
 Click to complete information, including links for voter registration and absentee ballots, at Idaho Votes.
 For local election information with information on all races plus links for voting, go to Sandpoint Election Central.